lfm-dev/lfm-dev/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Baculovirus (PhD thesis)
-- 🌱 I’m currently learning Django and Go
+- 🌱 I’m currently learning Go

 For more information visit [my website](https://lfm-dev.github.io) (not yet)